An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

 \section{Methodology}

-The methodological evaluation will be centred around four aspects: Annotator Agreement; Annotator Analysis; Annotator Agreement and Detector Performance; and Ground Truths and Reported Detector Performance.
-Scripts to recreate the results presented henceforth are available on-line\footnote{\url{https://sites.google.com/site/tomalampert}}.
+To recapitulate, this work aims to demonstrate the effects of GT variability on the design, training, and evaluation of segmentation algorithms by studying their performance measured using single annotations, comparing multiple algorithms using different GTs, and comparing gold-standard GT inference algorithms.
+To achieve these aims, the methodological evaluation will be centred around three aspects: annotator agreement; the relation between annotator agreement and detector performance; and ground truths and reported detector performance.
+Scripts to recreate the results presented henceforth are available on-line\footnote{\url{https://sites.google.com/site/tomalampert/code}}.